vmpro-aniyas/playbook_user_management/README.md

 # Playbook_User_Management
-Ansible Playbooks to manage users on Debian Linux based devices
+Ansible Playbooks to manage users on  Linux based devices Checkig the flow  Git-Ansible

 -- create_users_list_playbook.yml
 Is a playbook that contains the users with a variable list, creates the users with the password "password", creates a group and adds the users to the group.